use topmost menu bar for curricular navigation and project resources

 Our Location in the Universe

-Our Location in the Universe is a virtual web-based pilot project collaboration of Art Pod, Astronomy Studies Group, Burckhalter School, and Project Directors John Panagos and JoAnn Gillerman to create an extracurricular program that provides a unique web based, distance learning, astronomy, art, and virtual reality curriculum for K-12 students.
+Our Location in the Universe is a virtual and hybrid web-based pilot project collaboration of Art Pod, Astronomy Studies Group, Burckhalter School, and Project Directors John Panagos and JoAnn Gillerman to create an extracurricular program that provides a unique web based, distance learning, astronomy, art, and virtual reality curriculum for K-12 students.
 This Project was funded with support of the Brinker Family Foundation, Rich and Barbara Thompson, Janice Craik in honor of Ken Craik, Astronomy Studies Group and Second Evening Art.